If you’re looking to get your forklift license, now is a great time.

 Do you need a driver's license to operate a forklift?

-While it might seem like it, the reality is that a forklift operator license is entirely separate from a driver's license.
+Contrary to common belief, a forklift operator license is entirely separate from a driver’s license.
 That means that you can have one without having the other.

 So, a bad driving record will not prevent you from getting your forklift license.